-However, following a diagnosis of cancer, a new Will was executed by Mrs P in January 2011 – with the assistance of Mrs V – gifting her entire estate to Mrs V.
+However, following a diagnosis of cancer, a new will was executed by Mrs P – with the assistance of Mrs V – gifting her entire estate to Mrs V.

-This disputed Will case exemplifies of the strength of the position of a spouse who does not receive any provision from an estate.
-The 1975 Act protects spouses in such circumstances and the strength of Mr P’s position was a significant factor in him being able to reach early terms of settlement without incurring substantial legal costs in commencing court proceedings.
+This shows how a spouse who does not receive any provision from their husband or wife’s estate is in a strong legal position.
+The Inheritance Act protects spouses in these circumstances and the strength of Mr P’s position was a significant factor in him being able to reach early terms of settlement without incurring substantial legal costs or commencing court proceedings.